hnhdigital-os/laravel-model-schema/README.md

 ## Give your open software some ❤ by giving it a ⭐

 We have included the awesome `symfony/thanks` composer package as a dev dependency.

-Simply run `composer thanks` after installing this package.
+Run `composer thanks` after installing this package.

 ## Credits